cas-bigdatalab/piflow/README.md

 ![](https://github.com/cas-bigdatalab/piflow/blob/master/doc/piflow-logo2.png)

-PiFlow is an easy to use, powerful big data pipeline system.
+πFlow is an easy to use, powerful big data pipeline system.

 ## Table of Contents